 This course is an introduction to differential equations.
 It is intended for engineering students and others who require a working knowledge of differential equations.
-Topics to be covered include techniques for solving and applications of ordinary differential equations, linear systems of differential equations, and an introduction to partial differential equations, separation of variables and Fourier series.
+Topics to be covered include techniques for solving and applications of ordinary differential equations, an introduction to partial differential equations, separation of variables, and Fourier series.
 The focus will be on understanding the physical meaning of the equations and their solutions, and not on rigorous proofs.
+We will make use of software and website to help in our understanding of these concepts, like WolframAlpha, Desmos, etc.